dantleech/blog/content/posts/2024-02-18-php-problems.md

 serialization libraries such as [JMS Serializer](https://github.com/schmittjoh/serializer) and later the [Symfony Serializer](https://symfony.com/doc/current/components/serializer.html).
-This is a _huge_ improvement, but both libraries are highly complex and offer a range of functionality which is arguably _just going to make things WORSE_.
+This is a _huge_ improvement, but both libraries are complex and offer a range of footguns which can **degrade the quality of your life**.

-Maybe I was burnt as by the JMS serializer earlier in my career, but I don't instinctively reach for these tools when I'm writing a tool and instead wrote my own simple library to [deserialize into objects](https://github.com/dantleech/invoke) because I wanted to do this:
+Maybe I was **burned** by **JMS serializer** earlier in my career, and I still have **nightmares** about debugging the `Serializer` stack in **API Platform**.
+I don't instinctively reach for these tools when I'm writing a tool and instead wrote my own simple library to [deserialize into objects](https://github.com/dantleech/invoke) because I wanted to do this:

 ```php
 $config = Invoke::new(Config::class, $config);
 ```

 My library has no other API.
-It just maps to an object and throws useful exceptions if values have the wrong types, are missing or if there are extra fields. (_it has some serious limitations too, and I wouldn't recommend using it in your projects_).
+It maps to an object **field-for-field** via. the __constructor__ and throws useful exceptions if values have the wrong types, are missing or if there are extra fields. (_it has some serious limitations too, and I wouldn't recommend using it in your projects_).

 {{< callout >}}
 **PROTIP**: Map to **[DTOs](https://en.wikipedia.org/wiki/Data_transfer_object)**.
 Don't use [groups](https://jmsyst.com/libs/serializer/master/cookbook/exclusion_strategies).
 Don't [map to entities](https://symfony.com/doc/current/forms.html#building-forms).
 DTOs are the correct targets for deserialization.
+This is not controversial.
 {{</ callout >}}

 Even more recently we have [Valinor](https://github.com/CuyZ/Valinor) which